 From there, you will take the Léman Express to Saint-Gervais - Le Fayet.
 The trip will take around 1h 45m.
 Trains circulate every hour, with two trains per hour at peak times.
 The Léman Express will take you through many alpine picturesque resorts on the way to Saint-Gervais - Le Fayet, such as Cluses, Sallanches, Combloux and Megève.

 You can check the schedule of the Léman Express from Geneva to Saint-Gervais here.
 For all the destinations of the new Léman Express, go here.

-Léman Express tickets & passes will go on sale in mid-November 2019 and will be available for online purchase from the Swiss (CFF) and French (SNCF) railway companies.
+Léman Express tickets & passes will go on sale in mid-November 2019 and will be available for online purchase from the Swiss (SBB) and French (SNCF) railway companies.